HL7/bulk-data/input/pagecontent/export.md

 In the case of a polling failure that does not indicate failure of the export job, a server SHOULD use a [transient code](https://www.hl7.org/fhir/codesystem-issue-type.html#issue-type-transient) from the [IssueType valueset](https://www.hl7.org/fhir/codesystem-issue-type.html) when populating the FHIR `OperationOutcome` resource's `issue.code` element to indicate to the client that it should retry the request at a later time.

 *Note*: Even if some of the requested resources cannot successfully be exported, the overall export operation MAY still succeed.
-In this case, the `Response.error` array of the completion response body SHALL be populated with one or more files in ndjson format containing FHIR `OperationOutcome` resources to indicate what went wrong (see below).
+In this case, the `Response.error` array of the completion response body SHALL be populated with one or more files in NDJSON format containing FHIR `OperationOutcome` resources to indicate what went wrong (see below).
 In the case of a partial success, the server SHALL use a `200` status code instead of `4XX` or `5XX`.
 The choice of when to determine that an export job has failed in its entirety (error status) vs. returning a partial success (complete status) is left up to the server implementer.

 ##### Response - Complete Status